-This activity is a great way to practice the Core Standard 8.EE.B.6!
+This is a fun way to practice and review!

 - Find the slope of a line given the graph

 - Plot a point and use a slope to create a graph of the line.